Faster Compressed Quadtrees: Membership and Range Queries

-\begin{proof} Any node $v$ at depth at least \(2 \lg (u / g) + 2\) in $T$ whose subtree's square contains \((x, y)\), has at most $k_g$ leaf descendants.
-It follows that the path from $v$ to the deepest node $w$ of $T$ whose subtree's square contains \((x, y)\), consists of $\Oh{\log k_g}$ initial segments of heavy paths.
-To see why, consider that if we ascend from $w$ to $v$, every time we move from the top-most node in one heavy path to its parent in another heavy path, the number of leaf descendants in the subtree below us at least doubles.
+\begin{proof} The $\Oh{\log n}$ bound follows from the heavy path decomposition.
+Further, any ancestor $v$ of $(x,y)$ of depth at least \(2 \lg (u / g) + 2\) in $T$ covers a subgrid of size at most $g/2 \times g/2$, whose points that are then at distance at most $(g/2)\sqrt{2} < g$ from $(x,y)$.
+Thus, $v$ covers at most $k_g$ points of $\cal P$.
+It follows that the path from $v$ to the deepest ancestor $w \in T$ of $(x,y)$ consists of $\Oh{\log k_g}$ initial segments of heavy paths.
+To see why, consider that if we ascend from $w$ to $v$, every time we move from the topmost node in one heavy path to its parent in another heavy path, the number of leaf descendants in the subtree below us at least doubles.
 Since the path from the root to $v$ has length $\Oh{\log (u / g)}$, the path from the root to $w$ consists of $\Oh{\log (u / g) + \log k_g}$ initial segments of heavy paths. \end{proof}

-We note that combining Theorems~\ref{thm:space} and~\ref{thm:membership} suggests our structure should be particularly suited to applications in which, e.g., points are highly clustered but queries are chosen according to a very different distribution.
+The following corollary, which combines Theorems~\ref{thm:hier} and~\ref{thm:membership}, suggests that our structure should be particularly suited to applications in which points are highly clustered (e.g., towns) but queries are chosen uniformly or according to a different distribution (e.g., seismic activity).